muratk3n/thirdwave/en/tweets/2019/week50.md

 ---

 Bill Bradley.
-The "challenger" "from the left" against Al Gore during 99 primary.
-Aaahh..
-Those were the days.
+The "challenger" "from the left" against Al Gore during 99 primary..
+Those were the days...

 "New Democrats saw cooperation between business and government as a compelling alternative to Reaganism, and as a means of addressing